andicahyo/Project-Lab-BI-2/README.md

 ## 4. Analysis and Result
 The final dashboard presents a rough overview of each department’s activities and needs.
 Within this subchapter, we would like to elaborate more regarding dashboard analysis in order to answer each department’s inquiries regarding the data.
 ### 4.1 Sales Dashboard Analisis
+* The C-Levels noticed that there is a slight drop of total sales in the current quarter than in the last quarter.
+What steps could the company take to have an increase in sales in this quarter?
+    - First, let’s analyze the dashboard and look for certain information comparing the current quarter and the last quarter.
+    - By comparing the [Late delivery%] and [Late shipment%] in the current quarter and the last quarter, by using the [Timeframe] filter from April 2018 to August 2018, it shows that there is an increase of % in the current quarter.
+The company can take steps to evaluate the operational processes of delivery, including the carrier partner performance.
+    - By clicking on the category, the [Running Sales per Quarter] time series chart can show how each category performs in each quarter.
+Clicking on the category ‘Health and Beauty’ and ‘Telephone’ shows that this Category has an increase of sales in this quarter than the last quarter.
+Looking at the table [User/Seller Stat], reader can see which city has the most User or Seller.
+    - From the data above the company can focus on doing more sales in the categories that have a higher sales in this quarter.
+From focusing on doing advertising in those categories and also doing collaboration with sellers in certain cities that yield higher sales.

 ### 4.2 Marketing Dashboard Analisis
+* Why is the [Age Group] divided by 10 years instead of Generation/Era?
+    - Due to many interpretations regarding Generation and birth year, and in order to minimize misunderstanding, the B.I.
+Team decided to group user birth years by 10 years each.
+* How could the dashboard help the Marketing Dept. in planning a reactivation campaign for users who have been inactive for more than 7 days?
+    - Aim cursor to [Purchase Recency] table.
+Select the rows for “Last 14 Days” and “Last 30 Days”.
+Wait for the dashboard to load information.
+    - For more detailed planning, use [Age Filter] to select certain age groups.
+* How come there are no dedicated Recency, Frequency, and Monetary Value (RFM) charts within the dashboard?
+    - In order to increase visibility of the actual data, minimize steps-needed to access information, and to synchronize the [Age Group] filter for the whole dashboard, the B.I. team decided to break down RFM into dedicated parts.
+    - “Recency” and “Frequency” could be viewed on [Purchase Recency] chart;
+    - Overall view of “Monetary Value” could be viewed on [Overall Avg.
+Spending per Category] and a more detailed view per Age Group could be viewed in [Avg.
+Spending Per Age Group] chart.

 ### 4.3 Bus Dev Dashboard Analisis
 After BI team present dashboard, the a/b test result uses statistical tests to determine the significance value of the existing landing page tests based on the dataset provided by the bus dev team.
 Team BI get p value of 0.189 was obtained from statistical tests conducted for January cumulative data for a total of 294,475 consumers with a total of 24 days, which is greater than 0.05, indicating that the old landing page test and the new landing page test do not have a significant difference.